Gameboard-dev/Bots/README.md

 3. https://github.com/rolfhelder/ollama-docker-compose/blob/main/docker-compose.yaml
 4. https://secretdatascientist.com/ollama-cheatsheet/

-## Planned Improvements
+## Planned Features
-1. Trigger emojis and actions (dance, wave) where appropriate within conversations
+1. Emojis and actions (dance, wave) where appropriate in conversations
-2. Random assortments of igloo furniture to simulate igloo designs
+2. Procedurally generated genre appropriate igloos and igloo layouts
-3. Additional contexts added to the API message (i.e., ninja status, room name)
+3. Additional contexts added to the API message (i.e., ninja status, room name) for more appropriate responses
+4. Addition of llama 3 Guard and better censoring capabilities

+## Disclosure
+This plugin is intended for offline use on `localhost` and does not require an internet connection.
+I am not responsible for any misuse or manipulation of AI responses.